lolobored/bank-statements/README.md

 java -jar bank-statements-1.0-SNAPSHOT.jar --json=<path to the json file> --date=1980-01-28 --output=~/Downloads
 ```

-## Limitations
-### AMEX

-The AMEX scraping is dedicated to my specific needs: I have only one account at AMEX.
-This would need to be refined for other needs.

 ## JSON File

 A sample of the JSON file defining the configuration per bank can be found in src/main/resources.